koltyakov/generator-sppp/README.md

 yo sppp
 ```

-Then follow the the Yoman wizard instructions:
+Then follow the the Yeoman wizard instructions:

 ![Generator in action](http://koltyakov.ru/images/generator-sppp-demo.gif)